neptune-ai/scale-examples/README.md

 ## 📚Examples

-In this repo, you'll find tutorials and examples of using Neptune.
+In this repo, you'll find tutorials and examples of using Neptune Scale.

+> [!NOTE]
+> These examples only work with the [`neptune-scale`](https://github.com/neptune-ai/neptune-client-scale) Python client, which is in beta.
+>
+> You can't use these with the stable Neptune `2.x` versions currently available to SaaS and self-hosting customers.
+For examples corresponding to Neptune `2.x`, see https://github.com/neptune-ai/examples.

 ## 🎓How-to guides